sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - More coding
 * Blocker - No blocker as of now.

+#### Mangesh
+* What I did yesterday -  Started reading official documentation of Phaser JS
+* What I will do today - More JavaSccript coding
+* Blocker - No blocker as of now.

 #### Huy Vo
 * What I did yesterday -  Started learning about phaser js games and started coding
 * What I will do today - Starting to code levels